eyadams/Battle-of-Neighborhoods/Report.md

-# Food Deserts in Pasadena, California.
+# Food Deserts in Pasadena, California

-## Introduction and Background
+## Introduction and Business Problem

 The city of Pasadena, California is approximately 10 miles northeast of downtown Los Angeles, in the foothills of the